Inside: How to make a cake topper with silk flowers.

 When thinking about topping cakes for birthdays and showers I always search for a dramatic look with minimal effort.
-That’s exactly what this fun and wild faux flower cake topper is.
+That’s exactly what this fun and a DIY bouquet of fake flower cake topper is.
 I’ve fallen in love with the look of sugar flowers on a cake as seen here and here.
 But what happens when you don’t want to invest hours making the delicate sugar flowers, or spend hundreds of dollars buying them?

 A combination of pinks and berries is a great look for a spring bridal shower, while a more wild display with large yellow flowers will center a birthday party with ease.

-To make the artificial flower cake toppers (in a sanitary way!) you will need:
+To make the fake flower cake topper (in a sanitary way!) you will need:

 - A cake